maths/stack-web/website_files/Events/2023-06-19-AfricanSTACKConference.md

 ## Fees

-* For Kenyan participants: KES15,000 (a KES5,000 discount is available for Kenya Maths Society members)
+* For Kenyan participants: KES15,000 (a KES5,000 discount is available for Kenya Mathematical Society members)
 * For other African participants: USD150
 * For other international participants: USD300

 ## Invited Keynote Speakers
 * Prof Chris Sangwin, The University of Edinburgh, Chairperson of the STACK International Advisory Board
 * Dr David Stern, IDEMS International, member of the STACK International Advisory Board
-* Dr Michael Obiero Oyengo, Maseno University, Kenya, member of the STACK International Advisory Board and vice-chair of the Kenya Maths Society
+* Dr Michael Obiero Oyengo, Maseno University, Kenya, member of the STACK International Advisory Board and vice-chair of the Kenya Mathematical Society
 * Dr James Kaleli Musyoka, Maseno University, Kenya, vice-president of the International Association for Statistics Education